openedx/edx-documentation/en_us/video/source/video_uploads.rst

 Monitor Video Processing
 ================================

-After video files sucessfully reach the edX servers, the Video Uploads page provides status updates as automated processing takes place.
+After video files sucessfully reach the edX servers, automated processing begins.
+A list of every file that has successfully uploaded to the edX servers appears in the Previous Uploads section of the Video Uploads page.

-on success
-on failure

-Course team checks Video Uploads page for status
-  - on success see a unique identifying ID for each video that they uploaded AND a link to play each transcoded file on the host platform
-  - on failure course team checks file for corruption and reuploads (if corrupt, need new file, if not, just reupload)
+* **In Progress** files are undergoing processing to create additional file formats or waiting for succesful transfer to the host sites.

+* **Complete** files are ready for inclusion in your course and for students to view.
+See :ref:`Adding Videos to a Course`.
+When you click the names of these files, a file hosted on one of the external host sites plays.

+* **Failed** files did not complete processing successfully.
+Verify that you can play your original .mp4 or .mov file and that it meets the other specifications for successful video processing.
+See :ref:`Specifications for Successful Video Files`.
+Then upload the file, or a replacement file, again.

-xref to the "FYI" sectionn on Process by edX to transcode
+.. xref to the "FYI" section on Process by edX to transcode

-:ref:`Adding Videos to a Course`